midnightntwrk/midnight-architecture/components/Indexer/README.md

 ## Deployments

-As mentioned in the [Operating Environment](#operating-environment) section, PubSub Indexer is meant to be used in 2 environments, which have different needs in terms of amount of configuration needed, failure modes or recovery.
+As mentioned in the [Operating Environment](#operating-environment) section, Indexer is meant to be used in 2 environments, which have different needs in terms of amount of configuration needed, failure modes or recovery.

 ### Local